telliott99/geometry_utils/README.md

 geo.get_intersection_for_two_lines(pL1,pL2)
 ```

-Errors can be hard to interpret with matplotlib.
+Errors can be challenging to interpret with matplotlib.
 In drawing functions like

 ```
 geo.outline_polygon(ax,[A,B,E,D],ec='k')